-North Korea is economically, politically, and socially one of the most isolated countries in the world.
-In 1948, Kim Il-Sung took office as an authoritarian dictator, establishing the Democratic People’s Republic of Korea, and installed a mandatory education system justifying his dictatorial regime.
+North Korea is economically, politically and socially one of the most isolated countries in the world.
+In 1948, Kim II-Sung took office as an authoritarian dictator, establishing the Democratic People’s Republic of Korea and installed a mandatory education system, justifying his dictatorial regime.

-As the North Korea education system is based on this “revolutionary ideal” to create an “acknowledgeable generation”, all contents taught in schools include the Juche ideology, labor part policies, revolutionary traditions, communist beliefs, revolutionary optimism and more by applying not only militaristic but also the monitoring method to “keep wrongful individuals in check”.
-Besides, students are forced to labor since they attend the elementary school.
+As the North Korean education system is based on a “revolutionary ideal” to create an “acknowledgeable generation”, all contents taught in schools include the Juche ideology, labor party policies, revolutionary traditions, communist beliefs, revolutionary optimism and more by applying not only militaristic but also the monitoring method to “keep wrongful individuals in check”.
+Besides, students are forced to perform heavy labor since they attend the elementary school.

 North Korea educates its future generations with the goal of raising them as steadfast revolutionaries who will fight for their society and their countrymen, and also aims to raise them as well-rounded individuals with a communist mindset.
 In order to achieve this goal, since the 1970s, Kim Il-Sung has demanded absolute obedience from the public through idolization education.